serverless/blog/posts/2017-10-23-rob-gruhl-serverless-event-sourced-nordstrom-emit-2017.md

   - AndreaPasswater
 ---

-Rob kicked off [Emit Conference](http://www.emitconference.com/) with a peek behind the scenes at Nordstrom's architecture.
-They've got some pretty sophisticated stuff going on with distributed ledgers and streams.
+Rob Gruhl kicked off [Emit Conference](http://www.emitconference.com/) with a peek behind the scenes at Nordstrom's architecture.
+They've got some pretty sophisticated stuff going on with distributed ledgers and streams, and built their own open-source serverless project called "[Hello, Retail](https://github.com/Nordstrom/hello-retail)".

 Watch the video or read the transcript below for a complete run-down.